 I have long wanted to design a text typeface, but it took a while before I recognized any potential in the letterforms I kept returning to in my sketchbooks – a juxtaposing of quick and slow curves and a focus shift from the shape to continous lines.

 Work began at the opposite end of where one usually starts.
 The curves came first and only later developed into mature letterforms.
 The process felt like molding clay.
 Variables usually defined at the onset, such as rhythm, proportions, thickness and axis, rather grew organically from the detailing and curve dynamics.
 After having discarded many attempts, slowly, but surely, I began narrowing in on something that matched my inner vision.

 As for the title, “Times New Roman – only newer”, I remain convinced that any innovation in type design for reading must be slow and iterative.
-The big challenge in designing Mu was conforming the radical construction principles to traditional old-style letterforms.
-As Beatrice Warde put it in The crystal goblet, I wanted Mu to be a “transparent vessel” for the content.
+The big challenge in designing Numera was conforming the radical construction principles to traditional old-style letterforms.
+As Beatrice Warde put it in The crystal goblet, I wanted Numera to be a “transparent vessel” for the content.
 Any audio book listener knows what I’m talking about here: too much character in the narrators voice can amount to torture for the length of an entire novel.

 With the basics of the text variant pinned down, I once again returned to the original sketches to explore a more “literal” interpretation for headlines.
 Though not readily apparent, type designed for large sizes has a wildly different function than body text, allowing for greater experimentation and deviations from the norm.
 Moreover, in the context of an exhibition, contrasting the literal interpretation of the idea with a functional text cut illustrates the difference between graphic and typographic quality.